imjasonh/shipwright-cosign-example/README.md

 ---

 Up until this point, everything is the standard process for installing, setting up, and using Shipwright.
-This Build includes a new `.spec.sign` field, which describes how to sign the built image:
+This Build, however, includes a new `.spec.sign` field, which describes how to sign the built image:

 ```
 sign: